semosso/100-days-of-code/log.md

 **Thoughts**: Doubtful about whether I should keep working on front or back-end stuff, especially if I'll be able to find back-end projects to keep me motivated throughout.

 **Day 2: December 21, 2018, Thursday**

+**Progress**: During off time at work, finished Basic HTML and HTML5 tutorial on freeCodeCamp, and got about 25% of the Basic CSS.

+**Thoughts**: cool to start understanding how the syntax works, and also how Python is so fucking easier to write.